oluwafisayomi-balogun/Danny-SQL-Challenge/README.md

 Note:
-Solutions are coded in SQLite
+Solutions are coded in pgSQL

 Interested in the challenge?
 You can start [here](https://8weeksqlchallenge.com/)